pereriksson/create-mithril-app/README.md

 ## Configuration

 The created project comes with two webpack files, one for development, one for build.
 They can be configured further to suit your needs. *Please be aware we cannot support all these different configurations*

-## Build

-`npm run build` would create the deployable files in the build directory.

-## Server-side API

-`create-mithril-app` is designed for developing client side applications that access APIs remotely.
-It can easily integrate with a backend server too.
-Please see [Server setup](https://github.com/highmountaintea/create-mithril-app/blob/master/server-setup.md) for the sample API server that comes with this app.

 ## Special Thanks